 Symptoms of Nerve-related Joint Pain

-Patients with nerve pain most often describe it as a burning pain, electric shock pain, or zinging pain that radiates away from the joint.
+Patients with nerve pain most often describe it as burning pain, electric shock pain, or zinging pain that radiates away from the joint.
 They are often woken up by the pain.
-The skin over the joint can be extremely sensitive to touch.
+The skin over the joint can be extremely sensitive to the touch.

 When patients are left questioning how to manage their chronic joint pain, nerve surgery could be a potential solution.
 Our surgeons at the Institute for Advanced Reconstruction may be able to treat your joint pain even if it does not involve nerve pain, but this varies on a patient-to-patient basis.